google/WebFundamentals/src/site/spotlights/example-spotlight/index.markdown

 ---
 layout: showcase
-title: "Case study example"
+title: "Spotlight example"
-description: "This is an example of a case study page"
+description: "This is an example of a spotlight page"
 showcase:
   written_on: 2014-01-01
   updated_on: 2014-02-02
-collection: showcase
+collection: spotlight
 ---

 <header class="spotlight-header spotlight-header--detail">